separator

 Individual Life and Disability Insurance Analysts must submit their renewal filings to CDI electronically.

-The California Department of Insurance (CDI) discontinued mailing renewal notices to individuals and business entities licensed through CDI's Producer Licensing Bureau.
-CDI now emails licensees a renewal notification to their email address on record.
-The email notification includes the license number, license term, license type, and information regarding any continuing education requirements.
-You can update your email address using CDI's Online Address Change service.
+CDI emails licensees a renewal notification to their email address on record.
+The email notification includethe license number, license term, license type, and information regarding any continuing education requirements.
+You can update your e-mail address using the Online Address Change service.

-Individuals who do not receive the email notification must still renew their license online by following the prompts on CDI's Online Renewal Service at the following website link: Free Application Online Renewal Service (FLRS)Business Entities licensed as Life and Disability Insurance Analysts will continue to renew with form LIC 448-29B.
+Individuals and business entities who do not receive the email notification must still renew their license online by following the prompts on CDI's Online Renewal Service at the following website link: Online Renewal Service

-All licensees that renew their licenses late will be required to pay a 50 percent penalty fee.
-"Late" is defined as any renewal for which the requirements to renew are not met until after the expiration date of the previous license term.
-Use this link Late Renewal - What To Do to find out how to late renew your license.
+Any licensees that renew their licenses late will be required to pay a 50 percent penalty fee and file new company appointments and/or solicitor appointment (if applicable).
+"Late" is defined as any renewal for which the requirements to renew (for CA residents this includes completing the ethics and continuing education hours) are not met until after the expiration date of the previous license term.
+Use this link Late Renewal to find out how to late renew your license.

 Back to Top